List of lesbian fiction: Young adult fiction

-Modern Lesbian Fiction Subcultures
+Modern lesbian fiction subcultures

 In addition to the ongoing publication of lesbian novels, plays, and stories, several lesbian publishing subcultures have emerged in modern times.

 Fanfiction

 Fanfiction writers have produced many works in which female characters from fictional sources (such as television shows, movies, video games, anime, manga or comic books) are paired in romantic, spiritual, or sexual relationships.
 The genre is known by a variety of terms, including femslash, saffic, yuri and f/f slash.
 Lesbian content in fanfiction dates at least to 1977, but has become more popular during the 1990s and 2000s.

-Mystery Series
+Mystery series

-There is also a thriving culture of mystery novels and series starring lesbian detectives.
+There is also a culture of mystery novels and series starring lesbian detectives.
 This includes lengthy mystery series by Kate Calloway, Cheryl A Head, Claire McNab, Mary Wings, Penny Mickelbury, Sarah Caudwell, Ellen Hart, Katherine V. Forrest, Laurie R. King, Manda Scott, Sandra Scoppettone, Lori L. Lake, J.M.
 Redmann, Amelia Ellis, Nikki Baker, Sarah Dreher, Stella Duffy, and Jessie Chandler, among many others.